Lorehouse/widsith/progresslog.md

 #### 2024-09-03
 * tagging proper nouns again
 * Fascinating confusion around line 81 "WOW this is interesting.
 I had interpreted this on my read-through as "heroes" but Malone and some other writers identify this with the inhabitants ot the _Hala heret_ in _Jordebog_ of King Valdemar II of Denmark.
 Lappenberg 1838 and Grein read it as _Hæreþum_, identifying the tribe with the Charudes of classical antiquity (all in Malone 157).
 Mackie and Dobbie keep the MS reading and take it as the dpn "hæleþ" or hero, which I am adopting for the time being.
 This corresponds to the term hæþen in the same line, which is by some read as "heathen" and by others as a Norwegian tribe dwelling in the Hedemark."

+#### 2024-09-05
+* more proper nouns.
+Fun controversy over Heoden/Henden in line 21, where the word in the manuscript is very unclear.
+Malone makes an odd choice to have it as Henden but everyone else seems content to amend it to Heoden, of the Hild Saga.
+This is brought up in the Gillespie footnotes as well on pgs 69 and 73.
+* logged proper nouns through I. Interesting questions arise and I have made comments.